About the Race

 Post Race Refreshments Times Two

 Even though I needed to rush home to meet my family and friends, I stopped to check out the post-race spread.
-The nice thing about this race is that the food and awards ceremony are both inside, a welcome treat during inclement weather.
+The nice thing about this race is that the food and awards ceremony are both inside, a welcome treat during cold or inclement weather.

 Back home, several of our Cruiser friends joined us for our post-race brunch, an annual tradition for the last eight years.
 Hosting brunch makes for a very busy Thanksgiving morning, but I wouldn’t trade this tradition for anything.
 Thank you, friends, for making it so fun!